MEDizzy

 Medicaltalks

-Medicaltalks almost 5 years ago
+Medicaltalks over 5 years ago

 Comparison of a normal human brain MRI (right) and an MRI (left) taken from a patient with a well-known disease - Alzheimer's disease!